8 tips to grow your audience on WhatsApp

 - Show the WhatsApp logo on your website, directing customers in need of help to this channel first.

-- Most importantly: truly help your customers with personalized and timely answers to any question with which they may turn to your customer care team via WhatsApp.
+- Most importantly: truly help your customers with personalised and timely answers to any question with which they may turn to your customer care team via WhatsApp.

 Opt-in for the WhatsApp Business solution